tokenibets/tokenibets.github.io/_posts/predictions/2025-11-09-predictions.md

   *Likely to see LaVine/DeRozan; athletic edge on the glass and mismatch opportunities versus a smaller frontcourt.*

 * **Zach LaVine U21.5 PTS (-108)**
-  *Recent deference to ball-dominant guards (e.g., Westbrook/Schroder usage context); downgraded scoring outlook vs. a plus defender in McDaniels.*
+  *Recent deference to ball-dominant guards (e.g., Westbrook, Schroder); downgraded scoring outlook vs. a plus defender in McDaniels.*

 ---